manjymon/oop_2020/bonuses/07 - back_inserter/readme.md

 ## Task

-Write an output iterator ```back_inserter_iterator``` that takes a containter like vector and can safely be used to push elements to the back.
+Write an output iterator ```back_inserter_iterator``` that takes a container like vector and can safely be used to push elements to the back.

 ## Example usage